 There are plenty of other food and beverage options available during the party – just nothing else that you can only get during the party.

 Mobile order was really busy at Pym’s right at the opening of the party.
 I waited way longer for my mobile order than if I had just walked into the restaurant and ordered from a cast member then picked up my food.
 So maybe don’t mobile order this one!

 Halloween Only Photo Opps

 I mentioned it above but your party ticket comes with PhotoPass.
 Take advantage of it by checking out all of the photo ops throughout the parks.
-There was a cute Oogie Boogie Bash one right as soon as you walked in the gate, a Magic Key specific one by the Symphony Swings (that line was crazy long), and various other ones (like Headless Horseman) throughout the park!
+There was a cute Oogie Boogie Bash one right as soon as you walked in the gate and various other ones (like Headless Horseman) throughout the park!

 Take advantage because those photo opps are only available then!
 There will likely also be other Halloween photo opps available that are during the day but if you’re only doing the party, you should check those out too!

 Oh and don’t forget to dress up – dressing up for the party is half the fun!
 Disney does have pretty specific costume rules but as long as you know them ahead of time, you should be good!
 You can read their full costume rules here.
 I always say just use good judgement (while obviously following the rules).

 It is spooky season but Disney is more on the not so spooky side of spooky!